Mbutton-umich/Muscle_Shirt/README.md

 ## Power Procedures

-We burnt a board by not foolowing the correct powering sequences.
+We burnt a board by not following the correct powering sequences.

 1. Plug in positive ground.
 2. Plug in positve +9V.